 Chris Mullin averaged 18.2 points, 3.5 assists, and 4.1 rebounds over the course of his Hall of Fame career.
 He has one more Olympic Gold Medal than Penny but is that really what made the difference?
 He made one more All-Star game, and was selected to one more All-NBA team.
 Could the margin between preparing your speech and sitting in the crowd be that thin?
 Mullin and Hardaway both made the NBA Finals once in their careers, both losing.
 Mullin was able to sustain his high-level production for the majority of his career because he never experienced an injury like Penny.

 Plenty of Hall of Famers had their careers cut short due to injury or other circumstances.
 Take Bill Walton for instance.
 He had impressive numbers and results for three or four seasons but was unable to stay on the court.
 Walton averaged 46.8 games out of a possible 82 per season.
 Walton was inducted into the Hall of Fame in 1993.

 Penny’s best statistical season came in the 1995-96 campaign, where he averaged 21.7 points, 7.1 assists, 4.3 rebounds, and only 2.8 turnovers per game.
 Only five players have ever averaged more than 21/7/4 with 3 or less turnovers per game.
 LeBron James, Chris Paul, Baron Davis, Gary Payton, and Penny Hardaway.
 (Thanks Basketball-Reference.com’s Player Season Finder Tool) That’s pretty damn good company.

 Players are eligible three years after their retirement.
-Hardaway’s career ended in 2008, which means he has been eligible for ten years now and has been passed over ten times.
+Hardaway’s career ended in 2008, which means he has been eligible for the better part of this decade and has yet to take his candidacy seriously.
 It’s looking pretty bleak for Penny, but I want to know what you think?
 Did the committee get this one right?
 Or does his career warrant a Hall of Fame induction?